ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Experimental Results

-Measuring the performance of mathematically fine-tuned models, we notice that DeepSeek-Prover-V2-671B, despite achieving 88.9\% pass ratio on the MiniF2F proof benchmark \cite{MiniF2F, deepseekproverv2}, is still outperformed by DeepSeek-R1 (from the same model family), on every category in ASyMOB.
-This suggests that proficiency in formal proof generation may not directly translate to skill in the broader set of symbolic mathematical operations, where the reasoning capabilities of general models can prove more effective.
-Nemotron-Super \cite{nemotron}, on the other hand, shows fairly high perturbation resilience, despite the low success rate on the seed subset.
+Comparing LLM performance on ASyMOB to recent competitive math benchmarks, like AIME2025 \cite{matharenaKaggle} and RIMO \cite{RIMO2025}, we see a general correlation.
+However, we notice that DeepSeek-Prover-V2-671B - despite achieving 88.9\% pass ratio on the MiniF2F proof benchmark \cite{MiniF2F, deepseekproverv2} and outperforming both Gemini-2.5 and DeepSeek-V3 on PutnamBench \cite{putnambench2024} - is still surpassed by DeepSeek-R1 (from the same model family), on every category in ASyMOB.
+Furthermore, its performance gains vs. the base model (DeepSeek-V3) are incremental at best.
+This suggests that proficiency in proof generation may not directly translate to skill in symbolic mathematical operations, where the model's reasoning capabilities can prove more effective.
+Nemotron-Super \cite{nemotron}, on the other hand, shows relatively high perturbation resilience, despite the low success rate on the seed subset.

 The 'Variance' subset provides insights into model consistency.
-The variance of results over all 'Numeric-All-2-S' variants was calculated per seed question and per model (Figure \ref{fig:variance-heatmap}).
-An interesting observation is the absence of correlations of variance between models per seed question, indicating that the effect of perturbation is quite similar across the questions.
+The variance of results over all 'Numeric-All-N-S' variants was calculated per seed question and per model (Figure \ref{fig:variance-heatmap}).
+An interesting observation is the absence of correlations in variance across models for the same seed question, indicating that the effect of perturbation is similar regardless of the specific seed (see Appendix \ref{subsection-question-independence}).

-Enabling code execution for tool-integrated models enhanced their performance by an average improvement of 3.1\%.
-This improvement was particularly notable for GPT 4.1 in the `Numeric' and `Symbolic' subsets (Figure \ref{fig:numall-noise-graph}), which could be due to its high prowess in coding tasks \cite{GPT41} compensating for its middling symbolic math skills---showcasing the strength of hybrid solution strategies.
+Enabling code execution improved the performance of older models (GPT-4o by up to 37.7\% and Gemini-2.0 Flash by up to 8.6\% in a single category), likely compensating for their symbolic-math weaknesses through coding skills.
+In contrast, frontier models performed similarly or worse with code execution, likely because their limitations become apparent on the hardest problems - which are usually unsolvable by a naive application of SymPy - so gains require combining the model's internal reasoning (to break down complex problems) with strategic tool use.
+Both effects highlight the value of hybrid solution strategies.